nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 * The Australian National University (anu)
 * Victoria University of Wellington (wgtn)

-Abbreviation of the universities name can be used.
+Abbreviation of the universities name may be used.

 Example: `obtain victoria university of wellington /number`